History of Bandung: Growth of plantation areas

 The fertile area of the Parahyangan mountains surrounding Bandung allowed for productive tea plantations.
 In the 19th century, cinchona plants, and therefore quinine, were introduced by Franz Junghuhn.
 The old quinine factory (originally incorporated as N.V.
 Bandoengsche Kininefabriek) still exists in the city.

 Bandung then developed itself into an exclusive European resort with hotels, cafes and shops.
 Rich plantation owners came during the weekends and so did girls and businessmen from the capital, Batavia.
 The promenade Braga Street grew into an elite area of cafes, restaurants and boutique shops.
 Two art-deco style hotels, Savoy Homann and Preanger, became two major accommodations there.
 The Concordia Society (now known as Merdeka Building) was built as a club house of these rich people, complete with a large ballroom and a theater.
 The title of "Parijs van Java" was given to this city.

 Struggle for Independence

 Bandung was decided as the provincial capital of West Java, after the independence.

 Since October 1945, there had been several extreme Islam groups in West Java with the main goal of establishing an Islamic state in Indonesia (Darul Islam).
-One of this movements was "Laskar Hitam" a militia group that kidnapped and killed Otto Iskandardinata, RI's Minister of State (1945).
-Other victims of similar groups: Poerdiredja, the regent of Priangan, Oekar Bratakoesoemah, the mayor of Bandung and Niti Soemantri, the leader of Indonesian national committee (KNI) in Priangan.
+One of this movements was 'Laskar Hitam', a militia group that kidnapped and killed Otto Iskandardinata, RI's Minister of State (1945).
+Other victims of similar groups: Poerdiredja, the regent of Priangan, Oekar Bratakoesoemah, the mayor of Bandung and Niti Soemantri, the local leader of the Central Indonesian National Committee (KNIP) in Priangan.